Classic NES Series

 I read this magazine cover to cover repeatedly every month, and this page drove me insane.
 Late 2003 to mid 2004 were chaotic for my family and I. Hell, they were chaotic for my entire community.
 To be blunt, the whole damn town and surrounding environment burned down.
 Once beautiful forests now looked like the intro to Terminator 2.
 Living in an environment like this for six months is tough.
 My parents had just bought a house, but we weren't going to move until the school year was finished.
 Frankly, I wish we'd have just left.
 These random NES re-releases were something to look forward to and covet.
 I didn't know what to expect with the new house.
 At least with this, I knew what I was getting.

 I'm not here to make you cry, or feel sorry for me.
-I'm glad that shit happened because I wouldn't be me if it didn't.
-All of that chaos led to this article, where I will mercilessly mock the Classic NES Series.
-Well, I dunno, will I?
+I wouldn't be me if these things hadn't happened.
+I wouldn't have bothered writing this if I wasn't horribly traumatized.
+I'm joking of course.
+It's been over 20 years since I've thought of these in with any depth.
 I have mixed feelings on this set now that I'm so far removed from it.
-It'll always have a place in my heart because it released at exactly the right time, and further motivated me in ways that are only apparent in hindsight.
+Sure, it released at exactly the right time and motivated me in ways that are only apparent now; but are they good?

 Analysis

 The only NES game that translates perfectly from what I've seen is Dr. Mario.
-Primarily because you can fit the whole game onto the GBA's smaller resolution screen without making compromises.
+Primarily because you can fit the whole game onto the GBA's smaller resolution screen without making too many compromises.
 Super Mario Bros. is scrunched to all hell and it reminds me of those old "faces of meth" PSAs.
-You remember seeing it and it looked incredible, but here?
-Oh no. Something happened here.
+The NES version looked incredible, but here?
+Something bad happened here.

 Super Mario Bros.